Swati-90/Python-GUI_Projects/README.md

 <b>2.
 Calculator:</b> These are the calculator built using Tkinter in Python.
 This folder contains two different calcukator codes.

-<b>-Simple Calulator:</b> This calculator replicates the operations of addition, minus, multiplication and division.
+- <b>Simple Calulator:</b> This calculator replicates the operations of addition, minus, multiplication and division.

-<b>-Advanced Calulator:</b> This calculator replicates the operations of simple calculator and additionally it helps you to calculate the mod, factorialm exponential and square of the given value.
+- <b>Advanced Calulator:</b> This calculator replicates the operations of simple calculator and additionally it helps you to calculate the mod, factorialm exponential and square of the given value.